 TURKISH PRESS AND ONE RECENT EXAMPLE ON ITS STANCE AGAINST STEREOTYPES

-The Nursun Erel's report was read during the meeting with mass-media and NGO representatives on November 29, 2006.
+The Nursun Erel's report was read

 It’s been more than two centuries since Ibrahim Muteferrika (1) introduced the printing press to the Ottomans, and about 100 years later the first newspaper (Takvim-i Vekai, or Chronicle of Events) made its debut on 11 October 1831 in Istanbul.